Cordevall/Cordevall.PY/README.md

 > [!IMPORTANT]
-> Most of this discord bot is getting rewroked on based on the notices to make all discord bot better
+> Most of this discord bot is getting reworked on based on the notices to make all discord bot better

 <!-- Divider Color #3776ab -->
 # Cordevall Python Discord Bot Template